Last Updated on 24 October 2022 by Dan

 Overall review of the Snoop App.

-The Snoop App does have some value, as at it’s best it’s very effective at detecting and clearly messaging where you may be overpaying on household bills and nudging you to make changes which can be effective.
+The Snoop App does have some value and is worth installing, as at it’s best it’s very effective at detecting and clearly messaging where you may be overpaying on household bills and nudging you to make changes which can be effective.

 Like many similar apps, the commercial reality of needing to make a profit slightly holds the app back, as there are an equal number of prods into spending more money.
 To my mind this is good marketing, but does spoil me recommending the app if your aim is to minimise your spending.
 If you’re more relaxed and deal hunting appeals, then it’s a slightly different story.